-However, deleting or minimizing counter-examples can also make a person overconfident.
+However, deleting or minimizing counter-examples and failures can also make a person overconfident.
 It can stop them from taking preventive measures to avoid problems they encountered before.
 And any problem that disappears or becomes unreal while they are resourceful won’t get worked on in their resourceful state.

 How people feel unresourceful